cloudsftp/blog/content/posts/RAnT_One/index.md

 As you might recognize, or rather not recognize, this is not a standardized configuration language such as `yaml` or `json`.
 Rather, it is its own configuration language.
 It has a lot more options that are not shown here for brevity.
-This configuration language can be a mouthful, especially if many of the unused options are listed ([example](https://github.com/cloudsftp/Masterarbeit/blob/latest/Simulation/Models/00_Examples/02_Logistic/bifurcation.ant)
+This configuration language can be a mouthful, especially if many of the unused options are listed ([example](https://github.com/cloudsftp/Masterarbeit/blob/latest/Simulation/Models/00_Examples/02_Logistic/bifurcation.ant)).
-).

 Here are the most important things, the example configuration file specifies.
-1. It specifies the dimension of the parameter space to be one and
+1. The dimension of the parameter space to be one and
-2. The only parameter to be $a$ with a value of $1.25$ (this value is overwritten later).
+1. The only parameter to be $a$ with a value of $1.25$ (this value is overwritten later).
-3. It specifies the dimension of the state space to be one and
+1. The dimension of the state space to be one and
-4. the initial state to be $0.5$.
+1. The initial state to be $0.5$.
+1. The maximum number of iterations to simulate the function to be $20,000$.
-5. Scan the function for $3,000$ points of the parameter $a$ in the range $[0, 4]$.
+1. Scan the function for $3,000$ points of the parameter $a$ in the range $[0, 4]$.
-6. Analyze the period of the function with a maximum period of $128$ and a precision of $1 \cdot 10^{-9}$ and write the result to a file named `period.tna`.
+1. Analyze the period of the function with a maximum period of $128$ and a precision of $1 \cdot 10^{-9}$ and write the result to a file named `period.tna`.

 ### Executing the simulation

 Executing the simulation is not that bad actually.
-We just have to call the compiled `AnT` binary and set the system function object file and the config file per command line options.
+We just have to call the compiled AnT binary and set the system function object file and the config file per command line options.
-Running `Ant` without arguments will diplay the usage instructions.
+Running AnT without arguments will diplay the usage instructions.

 ```text
 --//------------/-------------------------------